How do you define productivity? Has it changed since before the world turned upside down?

 What Feels Productive in this Season of Uncertainty

 Investing time to read life-giving books.
 Rhythms of Renewal, by Rebekah Lyons is giving me life right now.
-Starting multiple books at the same time is my jam, so I’m also loving Less is More, by Emily Ley, and Do Less, by Kate Northrup.
-This trio of books is so perfect for this current season as we figure out a routine to slowwww down, calm anxiety, and be more intentional with our time and energy.
+Starting multiple books at the same time is my jam, so I’m also loving Less is More, by Emily Ley.
+These two books are so perfect for this current season as we figure out a routine to slowwww down, calm anxiety, and be more intentional with our time and energy.

 Calming the noise with relaxing music.
 My absolute favorite music to relax to is the Marconi Union radio station on Pandora.
 It’s so good, it even relaxes my son in the most magical way, too.